Alice Springs & Surrounds7-day itinerary

 Soak up the spirituality of Simpsons Gap

-Drive 18 kilometres west of Alice Springs along Larapinta Road to Simpsons Gap, which is an impressive opening between the towering cliffs of the West MacDonnell Ranges.
+Drive 18km west of Alice Springs along Larapinta Road to Simpsons Gap, an impressive opening between the towering cliffs of the West MacDonnell Ranges.
 The area is an important spiritual site to the Arrernte Aboriginal people, where several dreaming trails and stories cross.
 Be sure to get up close for a great photo opportunity.

 Lunch at Glen Helen Homestead Lodge

-Enjoy your lunch teamed with a cold drink as you relax on the back verandah of the restored homestead overlooking the majestic Glen Helen Gorge.
+Enjoy your lunch teamed with a cold drink as you relax on the back veranda of the restored homestead overlooking the majestic Glen Helen Gorge.

 If you’re feeling adventurous, sign up for a 4WD tour or a scenic helicopter flight to see more of the area.